By Eric Bright

 But, when it comes to them to assert the articles of their own faith, miraculously enough, all the previous epistemological problems with “verified true beliefs” and the rest of the challenges in epistemology suddenly evaporate and they are allowed into their heavens unhindered by any of those difficulties.
-All of a sudden, it is absolutely alright if the source of one’s alleged evidences is some anecdotes of anecdotes of anecdotes, sixty years removed from the alleged event it hoped to describe by peasants who mostly could not even read and write when the world was in year, coincidentally, around 60 CE.
+All of a sudden, it is absolutely alright if the source of one’s alleged evidence is some anecdotes of anecdotes of anecdotes, sixty years removed from the alleged event it hoped to describe by peasants who mostly could not even read and write when the world, coincidentally, was around year 60 CE.
 That is perfectly fine with them.
 No matter what those anecdotes are telling and no matter how incredible they are.

 If you argue that if 1 means so and so and 2 means so and so and + means so and so and = means so and so, then 1 + 1 = 2, they would say,